 These small boutique dairies are in the perfect position to produce high quality raw milk for human consumption that is low risk and pathogen-free.
 These farmers are able to take great care of hygiene, the herd's living conditions and are able to make a living keeping them on pasture and managing the farm holistically.

 4 Australian Raw Bath Milk Articles:

 Direct funding model milked by organic dairy brand - 1 Oct 2014

 Miranda Dale dairy at Lakes Entrance shows whey forward - 19 Nov 2014

 Click on images for a larger view:

-In hindsight, this article should actually be titled "Five articles singing the praises of raw milk in Australia".
-There is a fifth article about raw milk that was published only three weeks before the killer milk article.
+This article should have been titled "Five articles singing the praises of raw milk in Australia".
+There is a fifth article about raw milk that was published only three weeks before the "killer milk" article by The Herald Sun.
 It is about dairy farmer Julia McKay and her herd share model published on the 14th of November 2014: